Triton21/migration/README.md

 		   php -f migrate.php create

-4. Create your mysql command txt file.
+4. Create your mysql command txt file and save it to "text" directory.

+5. Execute migration line by line:

     Each line must contain one executable mysql command.

     EXAMPLE: